MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 -----------------------------

 :ref:`This buffer policy<section_display_swap_double_parallel>`  requires two buffers in RAM.
-The first buffer is used by the application (buffer A) and the second buffer is used by the LCD controller to send data to the display (buffer B).
+The first buffer is used by the application (buffer A) and the second buffer is used by the LCD controller to update the display panel (buffer B).
 The LCD controller is reconfigured to use the buffer A when the Graphics Engine is calling the ``flush()`` function.

-Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the copy buffer process: the buffer B (currently used by the LDC controller) is not updated until the end of the swap.
+Before executing the next application drawing after a flush, the Graphics Engine automatically waits the end of the flush buffer process: the buffer B (currently used by the LDC controller) is not updated until the end of the swap.
 The LCD driver has the responsibility to unlock the Graphics Engine by calling the function ``LLUI_DISPLAY_setDrawingBuffer()`` at the end of the swap.

 .. code:: c